Sandown Bay Academy: Academic standards and improvement

-With the failure of the Superhead plan, David Fuller left Sandown Bay Academy to concentrate on improving other schools, such as by being a Trustee at Unity City Academy, which subsequently sank further into poor standards, went into the bottom 10% of schools in England and went into Special Measures for a second time as an AET Academy.
+With the failure of the Superhead plan, David Fuller left Sandown Bay Academy.
 AET next asked Jonathan de Sausmarez to return as RDE and to have another go at "bringing about rapid improvement."

-AET's next "big idea" to turn around the declining results was to having a management board to run the Academy, chaired by Beverley Perin, another one of the AET senior executives.
-Beverley Perin is advertised by AET as a "lead OFSTED inspector" who leads on ensuring that "quantifiable improvement" takes place in AET Academies, (and so she is also a trustee raising standards at Unity City Academy which has gone backwards into Special Measures twice under AET).
-After two years of management board support from 2015 AET's results in 2017 have gone backwards and placed the school amongst the lowest achieving 10% of schools in England.
+AET's next plan turn around the declining results was to having a management board to run the Academy, chaired by Beverley Perin, another AET senior executive.
+After two years of management board support from 2015 AET's results in 2017 got worse, with the school among the 10% lowest achieving schools in England.

-Unsurprisingly, OFSTED finally lost patience with AET in 2017 and put Sandown Bay Academy into Special Measures for its second time as an AET Academy, stating that pupils had been "let down in the quality of education which they receive, for too long".
+Ofsted put Sandown Bay Academy into Special Measures for its second time as an AET Academy, stating that pupils had been "let down in the quality of education which they receive, for too long".
 The local authority responded by stating that "...AET should hang their heads in shame and apologise unreservedly for their complete failure to support and develop what should by now have been a good school.
 Pam Wheeler of the Parents action group said "AET couldn't sell ice cream on the pier."

 After five years of failing to improve the Academy, local politicians were losing patience.
-Councillor Whitehouse, the leader for education on the Isle of Wight, stated: "In my view, the organisation (AET) is simply not up to the job and should be relieved of its responsibilities and replaced by a sponsor that can deliver the improvements and expertise that Sandown Bay Academy needs..."
+Councillor Whitehouse, the leader for education on the Isle of Wight, stated: "In my view, [AET] is simply not up to the job and should be relieved of its responsibilities and replaced by a sponsor that can deliver the improvements and expertise that Sandown Bay Academy needs..."
 In an almost unprecedented move, 450 pupils staged a sit-in protest calling for AET to be fired, chanting "get AET out the door," whilst parents organised protest marches.

 AET's new CEO, Julian Drinkall, effectively blamed the governors for the poor standards at Sandown Bay Academy and said that they would be sacked and replaced with a management board.
-The governors responded by accusing AET of "unprofessional and inept behaviour" as no one from AET had actually told them they were being sacked and they had been left to discover the fact from the Media.
+The governors responded by accusing AET of "unprofessional and inept behaviour", as no one from the trust had informed them they were being sacked and they had learnt the news from the media.